 The horizontals (except for the bottom one that rests on the ground) are electrified by a fence energizer.
-When livestock (and predators) touch it, they receive a shock from the brief electric pulse-and learn to avoid it.
+When livestock (and predators on the outside) touch it, they receive a shock from the brief electric pulse-and learn to avoid it.